BraisC/appspace-challenge/README.md

 ### Styling Approach

 I used styled components and kept the scope at component level, so each component has its own `.styles.ts` file with the associated styles just for it.
 I find this approach easy to understand and all files related to a component are kept together.
+Also created a `GlobalStyles` object for commonly used colors, using CSS variables as they are cleaner and less verbose than using a styled-components `ThemeProvider`, at a cost of losing Typescript autocomplete.

 ### Testing Strategy